googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Table of Contents

 Collocations are words that sound like they belong together naturally in the English language.
 These combinations of words appear and sound natural as they often go together.
-If you master these collocations words you can achieve a great score in the PTE exam.
+If you master these collocation words ,you can achieve a great score in the PTE exam.

 Furthermore, in this exam, as a student, you should be able to use refined English.
 Thus, it is advisable to use words from the PTE Collocation list.

-Now, let us take a look at the collocation list PTE of words that you can use in the PTE exam.
+Now, let us take a look at the list of PTE collocations that you can use in the exam.

 List of Common PTE Collocation Words

-There are several examples of popular collocation for PTE.
+There are several examples of popular collocations for PTE.
 Take a look at this table and learn which combination of words falls under the collocation list:

 Now, learn some similar words from the PTE collocation list below.